iluwatar/java-design-patterns/collection-pipeline/README.md

 ---
+title: "Collection Pipeline Pattern in Java: Streamlining Data Manipulation"
-title: "Enhance Java Data Processing with the Collection Pipeline Pattern"
+shortTitle: Collection Pipeline
 description: "Learn how the Collection Pipeline design pattern in Java enhances data processing by chaining operations in a sequence.
 This pattern promotes a declarative approach, improving code readability, maintainability, and performance."
 category: Functional
 language: en